harsman/dyalog-mode/README.md

-Dyalog mode itself works on all platforms supported by Emacs, but the integration with the Dyalog session requires functionality only present in the GUI version of the IDE, so that part only works on Windows.
+Dyalog mode itself works on all platforms supported by Emacs, but the integration with the Dyalog session requires functionality only present in the GUI version of the Dyalog IDE, so that part only works on Windows.
 However, you can still connect Emacs and Dyalog when running on Linux, you just have to manually invoke editing in Emacs by calling Emacs.editor.edit 'funcname'

 Installation